Lola T350 and Lola T360 car-by-car histories

 Driven by: Elliot Forbes-Robinson and John Weakley.
 First race: Edmonton (R1), 25 May 1975.
 Total of 10 recorded races.

 Sold via North American agent Carl Haas to Tom Klausler (Palatine, IL) and run for him by Traylor Engineering in the Canadian Formula Atlantic series in 1975, replacing the earlier T360 HU2 he drove in 1974.
 In August 1976, Tom Price (Mt Prospect, IL) advertised a Lola T360 which he described as being "ex Klausler".
 As Klausler's 1974 T360 HU2 was still with Mike Hall at this time, this must have been Klausler's 1975 HU12, as must Rick Koehler's "ex-Klausler" car in 1977.
+Price raced the T360 in Midwest Council events in 1976, tying for the FB title that year.
 Rick Koehler (Mequon, WI) raced a Lola T360 in Central Division Formula B in 1977, winning the division with 43 points, one ahead of Jerry Hansen's newer Lola.
 The car was described at some races as an "Excalibur EE1B", including at the Runoffs, but this is believed to be the same car.
 Koehler converted the car to Formula C specification for 1978, and Pat Buckley set the lap record at PBIR on its only outing of 1978.
 Koehler advertised the car in August 1979, saying that it was "ex-Klausler", had not raced in 1979, had only been raced once in 1978, and reiterating the lap record holder at PBIR.
 Subsequent history unknown.

-Driven by: Tom Klausler, Rick Koehler and Pat Buckley.
+Driven by: Tom Klausler, Tom Price, Rick Koehler and Pat Buckley.
 First race: Edmonton (R1), 25 May 1975.
-Total of 15 recorded races.
+Total of 20 recorded races.